tobias-weiss-ai-xr/opendesk-edu/docs/enhanced-configuration/groupware-migration.md

       enabled: true
 ```

-1. You must specify the master password referenced in the document's following sections.
+1. You must specify a master password, it will be referenced later in this document.
 2. You need to enable the actual master authentication mode.

 Updating your deployment with these settings will allow you to continue with the migration scenario.
 Once the migration is completed, you can remove `secrets.oxAppSuite.adminPassword` and need to turn off the migration mode by setting `functional.migration.oxAppSuite.enabled` to `false` or removing that setting, as `false` is the default before you update your deployment once again.

 > **Note**<br>
-> For the changes to take effect, it is sufficient to deploy the `open-xchange` component.
+> For the changes to take effect, it is sufficient to re-deploy the `open-xchange` component alone.

 > **Note**<br>
 > While in master authentication mode, regular users cannot log in to the webmail module of openDesk or access the mail using IMAP, as it is not recommended that users interact with the target mail infrastructure during the migration scenario described in this document.